celestiaorg/celestia-app/docs/architecture/adr-009-non-interactive-default-rules-for-reduced-padding.md

 ## 4. How big is the proof size for this message?

 We differentiate the size of the proof between the current non-interactive default rules and the proposed non-interactive default rules.
+For completion, we also included the scenario of k/4 to compare the proof size before and after even though the % gain is not that high.

 ### Current Non-Interactive Default Rules